bl4de/research/npm-static-servers-most-common-issues/npm-static-servers-most-common-issues.md

 If you are JavaScript developer and you are working with Node.js, chances that you've never heard about [npm](https://npmjs.org) are literaly slim. **npm** (Node Package Manager) is a repository, where hundreds of thousands ready-to-use modules for your state-of-the-art Node.js application are just waiting to be downloaded and used as a part of your codebase. node_modules directory in your project grows up exponential along with every new feature you are working on.

 Maybe it's even more and **you** develop npm modules as well, giving back your work to the community.
-That's really fantastic, I always encourage to take a part in open source projects and share your work with the others.
+That's really fantastic, I always encourage to contribute to open source projects and share your work with the others.
 Developers build this ecosystem and thanks to them it's amazing.

 There are many types of modules doing specifing things.
-One of those things are **static servers** allow to serve static content from your server directly to your users.
-They can be used for eg. browsing directories, edit files or they can just work like small CDN for your CSS or images.
+One of those things are **serving static content** from your server directly to your users.
+They can be used for eg. browsing directories, edit files or they just can work as small CDN service for your web application CSS or images.

-If you are an author of such module or you are going to build one, maybe just for your needs, maybe just for the company you work for - security should be a very important factor in your project.
-Unfortunately, this is not always the case and in this post I present most common security issues in static servers npm modules.
+If you developed already such module or you are going to build one, maybe just for your needs, maybe just for the company you work for - security should be a very important part of your project.

+Unfortunately, this is not always the case.

 In December 2017, **[Node.js Ecosystem Bug Bounty Program](https://hackerone.com/nodejs-ecosystem)** emerged on **HackerOne** platform.
 The very first report, opened by Yasin Soliman [@ysx](https://hackerone.com/ysx) was Path Traversal vunlnerability in ```serve-here``` module and since then, this kind of vulnerability (which in most cases leads to Local File Include) is most common.

+ In this post I'd like to present most common security issues in static server npm modules I found in the last couple of weeks.
+If you do not know what Path Traversal, LFI or XSS issues are - I put links to some basic resources about each of issue and strongly recommend to read and learn what they are and how they can be used against your application users.

 ## Path Traversal and Local File Include

-[Path Traversal](https://www.owasp.org/index.php/Path_Traversal), also known as Directory Traversal, is an issue, which allows attacker to go up in directory tree on the remote server, using ```../``` sequence (dot-dot-slash).
+[Path Traversal](https://www.owasp.org/index.php/Path_Traversal), also known as Directory Traversal, is an issue which allows attacker to go up in directory tree on the remote server, using ```../``` sequence (dot-dot-slash).

-This type of vulnerability exists when server uses user input (eg. filename) to build relative (or absolute) path to resource.
-This leads to several vulnerabilites, like [Local File Inlclusion](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion).
-Very dangerous situation occurs when application allows users to upload files.
-If An attacker is able to change destination path, one is able to upload eg. webshell into the directory accessible in the browser and gain an access to the server.
+This type of vulnerability exists when server takes user input (eg. filename) and uses it to build relative (or absolute) path to static resource, like text file or image.

+This leads to several vulnerabilites, the most common is [Local File Inlclusion](https://www.owasp.org/index.php/Testing_for_Local_File_Inclusion).
+Very dangerous situation occurs when application allows users to upload files into chosen location.
+If An attacker is able to change destination path, one is able to upload eg. webshell (simple script which allows to execute system commands on the remote machine) into the directory accessible in the browser and gain an access to the server's command line.

 Let's see how this vulnerability can be exploited in the wild.

-Presented code fragment comes from [public](https://www.npmjs.com/package/public) npm module:
+Presented code comes from [public](https://www.npmjs.com/package/public) npm module:

 ```javascript